BarquistLab/sCIRCLE/README.md

 | ...        | ...               | ...               |...

 ### Gene Annotation File
-The gene annotation file can be loaded in the common GTF format or a an excel or csv-table.
+The gene annotation file can be loaded in the common GFF format or a an excel, csv or tsv-table.
 If importing a table use the following format:
 | Locus_Tag | Start | End | Common Gene Name | eg. KEGG Pathways |eg. GO-terms |G_UserDefinedGeneGroup|....
 | ---------- | ------------- | ------------|-----------|-----------|-----------|-----------|-----------|
 | Gene ID1 | eg. 0  | eg. 250 | gene name 1 | PathwayID1,PathwayID2 |GO1,GO2,GO3...|0|...